FrankHB/pl-docs/en-US/calling-for-language-features.md

 ## Calculi based

-No need of extra semantic model.
-The basic semantic rules are provable in a manner without ambiguity.
+* No need of extra semantic model
+* Provable of basic semantic rules in a manner without ambiguity

 This falls in the sort of the so-called [formalism](https://en.wikipedia.org/wiki/Formalism) flavor.
 Most industrial languages do not meet this point.